oddguan/MCMC-Simulation/README.md

 * `-b/--burnin`: A flag to specify whether burn-in or not (still work-in-progess)
 * `-c/--coordinates`: The coordinates of the nodes

+## TODO

+* Burn-in functionality is currently not supported.
+Will be updated in the near future.

 ## License